 Reaction GraphQL is accessible at

-/graphql-alpha when running the Meteor app.
+/graphql-beta when running the Meteor app.
 You can also access it without running the Meteor app by running a Node Express server.

 To run the full Meteor app from a local checkout:

 To run the Node Express server only from a local checkout:

 If your Reaction shop is already hosted somewhere, just POST to /graphql-beta at that URL to use GraphQL.